cardinalby/go-struct-flags/README.md

 of the same field are passed.
 The last passed value will be used.

 # Supported struct tags
-To parse flags and args to struct fields you should use `StructVar()` method.
+To parse flags and args to struct fields you should use `StructVar()` or `StructVarWithPrefix()` methods.

+The methods accept optional arguments of pointers to ignored fields.
+These fields will not be registered as flags.

 The struct fields that don't have any "flag" tags will be ignored.